EvidenceBackedPoliticalBeliefs/Beliefs/README.md

 The fact that these are natural to each person does not mean that they infer any sort of correctness.
 They simply *are* what each person has as a foundation to their moral calculation algorithm.[^12]

 ## Post-hoc Rationalisation
 The challenging part for someone attempting to deploy these natural heuristics is that they are usually tacit, and replete with logical fallacies and contradictions.
-These often lead people to display blatant hypocrisy when pressed during debates.
+This often lead people to display blatant hypocrisy when pressed during debates.

 That is because the outputs of the moral algorithm are then processed through our brains to *justify* our moral decisions - whether they are logical or not. [^2]